 - Start with gross annual salary (monthly × 12)

-- Subtract allowable deductions: pension/retirement fund contributions (up to 27.5% of remuneration, capped at R350,000/year) and any other approved deductions
+- Subtract allowable deductions: pension/retirement fund contributions (up to 27.5% of remuneration or taxable income, capped at R430,000/year) and any other approved deductions

 - Apply the 7-bracket table to the resulting taxable income